phunanon/uMod/README.md

   - **GentleReminder**: anonymously drop a server rule reminder in a channel
   - **MirrorGuild**: mirrors messages from entire guild into one channel
   - **Purge**: deletes a number of messages in a channel
-  - **ChannelBan**: prevents a user from sending messages in a channel
+  - **ChannelBan**: prevents a member from sending messages in a channel
     - these are automatically restored if the user leaves and joins again
     - this can also be done from the message context menu, citing the message in notes
   - **Alerts**: sends a message to a channel reacting to a specific event